Last updated on July 18th, 2018

 Facts about Charles Darwin’s early life

-#2.
-Lost his mother: When Darwin was eight years old, his mother died.
-He was cared for and brought up by his three older sisters.
+2. Lost his mother: When Darwin was eight years old, his mother died.
+He was cared for and brought up by his three elder sisters.

 3. Rich family: Darwin came from a family of scientists and wealthy people.

 4. Incomplete medical education: Charles Darwin enrolled in the medical education program at the University of Edinburgh; however, he was fascinated by nature and paid minimal attention to his medical studies.
 He found surgery distressing and medical lectures boring.